-Just over two years ago I had a decision to make.
-My first son had been born, and I needed to decide if I was ok with having him baptized as an infant.
+Almost seven years ago my first son was born, and I needed to decide if I was ok with having him baptized as an infant.
 Growing up Baptist, I was taught that infant baptism was not only incorrect but also misled those who practiced the tradition.
 But at the time of my son’s birth I had been worshipping as an Anglican for more than six years, and Anglicans traditionally baptize their children shortly after birth.

 On the one hand, I understood the Baptist position, which has two main planks in its argument.
 First, the only explicit mentions of baptism in the Bible seem to be credobaptisms (believer’s baptism), when a confession of belief comes before baptism.
-Babies are not able to confess belief in anything, so obviously they cannot participate in this type of baptism.
-All churches that practice baptism of some kind (which is most everyone) recognize believer’s baptism as an important step for any adult convert.
+Babies are unable to verbally confess belief, so obviously they cannot participate in this type of baptism.
+All churches—including those that baptize infants—practice believer’s baptism for adult converts.

 Second, Baptists have always emphasized the pragmatic problems of infant baptism, namely, that many churches practicing infant baptism imply that it provides lifelong salvation for the child even after he or she has grown into adulthood.
-I am unaware of any Protestant church that explicitly teaches this (I’m not educated enough on the Catholic stance to comment), as most churches that practice infant baptism accompany it with confirmation at a later date, when children must choose to accept the faith for themselves.
-However, it is clear that many people believe that baptism ensures salvation, regardless of what one does as an adult.
+I am unaware of any Protestant church explicitly teaching that baptism without ongoing discipleship is a guarantee of salvation, as most churches that practice infant baptism accompany it with confirmation at a later date, when children must choose to accept the faith for themselves.
+Many churches also teach that salvation requires ongoing faith throughout life, or put another way, that one can lose one’s salvation (e.g., Heb.
+6:4-6).
+Indeed, this is my own view.
+However, it is clear that many people believe that infant baptism ensures salvation, regardless of what one does as an adult.

 The Anglican Approach

 Despite these reasonable concerns from my Baptist background, we went ahead with my son’s baptism.
-At the time, I was ambivalent about infant baptism, but I decided to go ahead in honor of the Anglican heritage, as I had seen how other Anglican traditions had helped me grow and develop as a Christian.
+I was ambivalent about infant baptism at the time, but I decided to go ahead in honor of the Anglican heritage, as I had seen how other Anglican traditions had helped me grow and develop as a Christian.
 Being Anglican includes infant baptism, and so in my uncertainty, I submitted to the tradition.

-Now with another child on the way, whom we also plan to baptize, I have been reflecting on infant baptism and how my views have changed over the years.
-I am very glad I submitted to the tradition, a step that was admittedly foreign and strange to me (after all, sola scriptura was my heritage).
+Now several years later, we have also baptized two other infant children, and I have revisited how my views have changed over the years.
+I am very glad I submitted to the tradition, a step that was admittedly foreign and strange to me.
 Today I am not only comfortable with infant baptism, but I actually think it is a more logical and appropriate beginning to spiritual formation for children than other approaches.

 To explain my reasoning, first let me introduce the key texts of the Anglican baptism liturgy.
-We are members of the Anglican Church of North America, a conservative branch of Anglicanism, and part of our baptism liturgy reads as follows:
+We are members of the Anglican Church of North America, and part of our baptism liturgy reads as follows:

 “Dearly beloved, Scripture teaches that we were all dead in our sins and trespasses.
 Our Savior Jesus Christ said, “Unless one is born of water and the Spirit, he cannot enter the kingdom of God,” and he commissioned the Church to “make disciples of all nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Spirit.”
 Therefore we will ask our heavenly Father that these candidates, being baptized with water, may be filled with the Holy Spirit, born again, and received as living members of Christ’s holy Church.”